mlanser/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Martin Lanser]

 This is the official log for the 1st part of my #100DaysOfCode challenge.
+I'm essentially following the examples in "[The Python Apprentice](http://leanpub.com/python-apprentice)" book.

 Started on [May 15, Friday, 2020].

 ## Log